 Section 1: Annual Meetings:

-The TSNO shall hold an Annual Meeting each year at the time and place determined by the Executive Committee to conduct the business of the organization.
+The TSNO shall hold an Annual Meeting each year at the time and place determined by the Board of Directors to conduct the business of the organization.

 Quorum – Thirty-five percent (35%) of the number of Active members who have been issued badges as of midnight on the day prior to the annual meeting shall constitute a quorum.